mcozcn/core/README.md

 Simply open [Lovable](https://lovable.dev/projects/f8bcca5f-8d50-43ee-8ce0-a0dcece39f7a) and click on Share -> Publish.

+## Running without a signup/login screen (Public mode)

+If you'd like the app to open directly without a signup or login screen and share the same data between web and mobile, see `docs/public-mode.md` for step-by-step instructions and security notes.

+Note: There are two user types available in this mode: `guest` (cannot save data) and `admin`.
+Default admin credentials: username `mos`, password `mos07`.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)